 The Competition Act and Regulation put forward a merger control regime similar to those in force in the European Union.
+In 2020 - the year it published its merger notification forms - the CRA reviewed a total of five transactions.

 Prior notification and standstill requirements